DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 On the previous example, the proxy software _could_ have issues which would impact the data plane, and we should avoid that if possible.

-What we can do instead, is move the "proxying" of the data to kernelspace, by using [IPVS (IP Virtual Server)](http://www.linuxvirtualserver.org/software/ipvs.html), which is a Linux feature that allows for [Layer-4](https://en.wikipedia.org/wiki/Transport_layer) (so, TCP and UDP) "load balancing"
+What we can do instead, is move the "proxying" of the data to kernelspace, by using [IPVS (IP Virtual Server)](http://www.linuxvirtualserver.org/software/ipvs.html), which is a feature that allows for [Layer-4](https://en.wikipedia.org/wiki/Transport_layer) (so, TCP and UDP) "load balancing"

 There are two very important concepts in IPVS: